 If you keep your needs closer to 40% and save up a little for these emergency necessities, that’s even better.
 Then, you’ll never have to dip into your fun money or your investments.

 Okay, back to cutting down on expenses.
-If your rent exceeds 25% of your monthly expenses, consider if downsizing is an option.
+If your rent exceeds 25% of your after-tax monthly expenses, consider if downsizing is an option.
 If you can save money by switching to a different utility company, try it out.
 However, it’s difficult to save too much on these, but there are creative ways to reduce monthly expenses.

 One of our biggest expenses is food.
 Don’t feel bad about a big grocery bill.
 If you spend $120 in a week and you eat all of the food, then you have nothing to feel bad about.
 If the alternative is getting $10 fast food meals twice a day and only paying $60 for groceries, you saved yourself $80 in that week.